ansys/pysam-sysml2/doc/source/user_guide/index.rst

             :link: api/diagram-model
             :link-type: doc

-            How to download and explore diagrams?
+            Explains how to download and explore diagrams.

-        .. grid-item-card:: How to find required information :fa:`info-circle`
+        .. grid-item-card:: Find required information :fa:`info-circle`
             :link: api/information
             :link-type: doc

-            How to find required information like Organization id, Token, ...
+            Explains how to find required information, such as organization IDs and tokens.

 .. toctree::